-This guide assumes that the PDFgetX3 program has been correctly installed and can be executed by typing pdfgetx3 in a shell window.
+This guide assumes that the software has been correctly installed and its command line programs PDFgetX3 and PDFgetN3 can be executed by typing pdfgetx3 or pdfgetn3 in a shell window.
 Please, refer to the installation section if this is not working yet.